tisztamo/Junior/prompt.md

 Requirements:

-The execute api fails to return anything.
-It should return  { result: 0, output: &#39;output&#39;}
-Do not append extra text to last_command_result, and rename it to commandOutput
+The field to use is called output, not message